kojoYeboah53i/node_sql/README.md

 # node_sql

  nodejs application connected to an sql database

+ ## install

+ - connection a database
+ - run npm install
+ - run migrations
+ - seed the tables with data
+ - start the application

 ## make a migrations file

-- knex migrate:make create_users_table
-- knex migrate:make create_users_table --knexfile config/knexfile.js --cwd .
+- npx knex migrate:make create_users_table
-- knex migrate:latest --knexfile config/knexfile.js
+- npx knex migrate:latest               //migrate all tables to the database
+- npx knex migrate:rollback --all      //drop all tables from the database

+## make a seeder file

+- npx knex seed:make create_user_seeder     //creating new seeder
+- npx knex seed:run                        //seed the tables with data

 ## SQL